SadraaF/todolist-python/README.md

     ```

 3.  **Install dependencies:**
-    Poetry will create a virtual environment and install the required packages from `pyproject.toml`.
+    Poetry will create a virtual environment and install the required packages.
     ```bash
     poetry install
     ```

+4.  **Configure Environment:**
+    Create a `.env` file by copying the example file.
+No changes are needed if you are using the default Docker configuration.
+    ```bash
+    cp .env.example .env
+    ```

+5.  **Start the Database:**
+    This command will start the PostgreSQL database container in the background.
+    ```bash
+    docker-compose up -d
+    ```

+6.  **Apply Database Migrations:**
+    This command will create the necessary tables (`projects`, `tasks`) in the database.
+    ```bash
+    poetry run alembic upgrade head
+    ```

-4.  **Run the application:**
+7.  **Run the CLI Application:**
     Use Poetry to run the main script from within the project's virtual environment.
     ```bash
     poetry run python main.py
     ```

+8.  **Run the Scheduler (Optional):**
+    To start the process that automatically closes overdue tasks, run the scheduler script in a separate terminal.
+    ```bash
+    poetry run python -m src.app.commands.scheduler
+    ```

 ## Project Architecture

-The codebase is organized into a modular, layered structure to ensure a clean separation of concerns:
+The codebase is organized into a modular, layered structure within the `src/app` directory:

 -   `main.py`: The application's entry point.
 It initializes all components and wires them together using dependency injection.
--   `cli.py`: Implements the Command-Line Interface.
-It is responsible for parsing user commands and displaying output, but contains no business logic.
+-   `src/app/cli/`: Implements the Command-Line Interface.
--   `service.py`: Contains the core business logic.
-It validates data, enforces rules (like project limits), and orchestrates calls to the repository.
+-   `src/app/commands/`: Contains standalone scripts for manual or scheduled tasks, like auto-closing overdue tasks.
+-   `src/app/db/`: Configures the database connection, session, and the SQLAlchemy base model.
+-   `src/app/exceptions/`: Contains custom exception classes for handling application-specific errors.
+-   `src/app/models/`: Defines the SQLAlchemy ORM models (`Project`, `Task`) that map to database tables.
--   `repository.py`: Manages data persistence.
-It defines an interface (`IProjectRepository`) and provides an `InMemoryProjectRepository` implementation.
+-   `src/app/repositories/`: Manages data persistence.
+It defines an interface (`IProjectRepository`) and provides an `SqlAlchemyProjectRepository` implementation.
--   `models.py`: Defines the primary data structures (`Project`, `Task`) using Python's `dataclasses`.
--   `exceptions.py`: Contains custom exception classes for handling application-specific errors cleanly.
+-   `src/app/services/`: Contains the core business logic, orchestrating calls between the CLI and the repository.
+-   `alembic/`: Stores database migration scripts generated by Alembic.
+-   `docker-compose.yml`: Defines the PostgreSQL database service for Docker.